Open an RI Allocated Pension account

-- Transferring your super to a Retirement Income Allocated Pension means you could pay less tax compared with taking your super as a lump sum.
+- Transferring your super to an RI Allocated Pension means you could pay less tax compared with taking your super as a lump sum.
 See our paying tax when taking your super money out page for more details.

 - If you’re 60 or over, your payments and lump-sum withdrawals are tax free, which makes it a tax-effective investment